Marshall Mentor Program

 - Build and strengthen leadership skills

-- Learn more about University resources to assist in assimilating to life on campus
+- Learn more about University resources to assist in assimilating to life on campus and become a more engaged student

 - Students must apply at the beginning of the fall quarter to participate in the program